augustinetong1212-byte/augustinetong1212-byte.github.io/_posts/2025-08-18-applied-data-science-project.md

 ## Work Accomplished
 Document your work done to accomplish the outcome

 The work that I have done to accomplish the outcome involves the usage of the highly popular programming language, Python, to achieve my objective and hence, our business goal.
 Python, being highly versatile, enables the usage of libraries like numpy, pandas, and scikit-learn to provide indispensable assistance when it comes to analysing data, as well as programming.
 To outline the amount of work I have accomplished during the duration of this project, as well as applying what I have learnt during the duration of this course, I contributed to the achievement of my objective via Data Preparation, which is the process of transforming raw data into a clean, consistent and usable format for analysis and other downstream tasks like machine learning.
-Following that, I conducted Modelling, which is the process of creating a visual representation of hwo datat is structured and related within a system.
+Following that, I conducted Modelling, which is the process of creating a visual representation of how data is structured and related within a system.
 Following that, evaluation, as well as recommendations and analysis will be provided, and the issue of AI Ethics will also be explored.The subsequent sections will go through all of these in detail.

 ### Data Preparation
 When it came to preparing the data, I noticed that there were several variables that could be considered unique identifiers rather than features with meaningful information.
 Unique identifiers are highly important in the real world, especially when it comes to retrieving data.
 However, when it comes to analysing data, unique identifiers are usually removed before modelling as there are privacy issues involved, and especially to prevent overfitting of data.
 They usually have values that cannot be found in the rest of the dataset.
 These variables that I determined were unique identifiers were id, title, backdrop_path, homepage, imdb_id, original_title, poster_path and poster_link.
 I removed these variables accordingly.